Instagram/IGListKit/Guides/Modeling and Binding.md

 }
 ```

 **Build and run** the app and tap on the heart button.
-You should see "like"s bring printed into the console.
+You should see "like"s printing into the console.

 ## Local Mutations